istodaymeatballsday/API/README.md

-#### Not that this repo is deprecated after the api was build more closely with the WEB repo
+#### Note that this repo is deprecated after the api was build more closely with the WEB repo

 ## The api that act as a glue for the entire system